sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 Properties of the package will be retrieved from that automatically, but can also be explicitly set here:

-- `name` —
+- `name`<br>
-  if the package name is different from the Git repository name
+  For when the package name is different from the Git repository name.
-- `author` (either a string or an array of strings) — if it is different from the GitHub username owning the repository
+- `author` (either a string or an array of strings)<br>
+  For when it is different from the GitHub username owning the repository.
-- `description` —
+- `description`<br>
-  if it should be different from the GitHub repository description
+  For when it should be different from the GitHub repository description.
-- `readme` —
+- `readme`<br>
-  if different from each platform's default README URL
+  If different from each platform's default README URL.
-  - This URL should be to the raw source of the file, not the rendered webpage.
+  This URL should be to the raw source of the file, not the rendered webpage.
-- `issues` —
+- `issues`<br>
-  when using a different bug tracker from each platform's default issues page
+  When using a different bug tracker from each platform's default issues page.

 Additional optional URLs can be provided, which will be displayed on the Package Control website:

-- `homepage` —
+- `homepage`<br>
-  if the project has a website other than its repository
+  For when the project has a website other than its repository.
-- `donate` —
+- `donate`<br>
-  for users to donate to the package maintainer
+  For users to donate to the package maintainer.
-- `buy` —
+- `buy`<br>
-  for commercial packages
+  For commercial packages.

-When renaming a package, existing installations can be "redirected" using this property:
+When [renaming a package][rename], existing installations can be "redirected" using this property:

-- `previous_names` — see also [renaming documentation][rename]
+- `previous_names`

-To help users find a package, they can be tagged with:
+To help users find a package, they can be tagged with [labels][]:

-- `labels` — see also the [labels style guide][labels]
+- `labels`

 [rename]: pc_renaming.html
-[labels]: pc_submitting.html#labels-style-guide
+[labels]: pc_submitting.html#what-labels-to-use

 ### Quick examples